I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

-Email copywriting is a tricky business.
-If you’re good at it, you’ll increase open rates, click-through rates, and engagement rates.
+Email marketing is a tricky business.
+If you master email copywriting, you’ll increase open rates, click-through rates, and engagement rates.

 That’s reason enough to pay attention to your newsletter subject lines.

-But there’s more to the story.
-Email clients, such as Gmail and Yahoo!, are cracking down on spam in a big way.
-They send millions of emails to spam folders every single day.
+Email clients, such as Gmail and Yahoo, are cracking down on spam in a big way.
+In fact, by 2023, spam messages constituted 46.8% of worldwide email traffic.

 Okay, so email newsletter sunline lines are important.
 We get it.
 But what constitutes a great subject line?